vchu22/vchu22/README.md

 - 🤓 I'm an web development expert who frequently use **React.js/Node.js/PostgreSQL**, but also have experience in game and XR development using **Unity/C#/Blender**, Android Development, and **Figma** for UI design

+- 🧑‍💻💼 Looking for an entry-level software engineering role where I can learn and grow, preferably in web development.

 - 🔭 I’m currently working on improving my [portfolio site](https://vchu22.github.io/) and old projects.
 Here is a preview of my [new portfolio site](https://vchu22-portfolio.vercel.app/) I built with **Next.js** and **Tailwind CSS**😃

 - 🌱 I’m currently learning new web dev technologies (Next.js, Svelte, Tailwind CSS), Android development using **Kotlin**, **Unreal Engine**, and many other popular technologies I need to learn, such as **Apache Kafka** and **RabbitMQ**